SCRT-HQ/VaporShell/docs/glossary/New-VSAppSyncGraphQLSchema.md

----
-layout: glossary
-title: New-VSAppSyncGraphQLSchema
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSAppSyncGraphQLSchema

 ## SYNOPSIS
-Adds an AWS::AppSync::GraphQLSchema resource to the template
+Adds an AWS::AppSync::GraphQLSchema resource to the template.
+The AWS::AppSync::GraphQLSchema resource is used for your AWS AppSync GraphQL schema that controls the data model for your API.
+Schema files are text written in Schema Definition Language (SDL format.
+For more information about schema authoring, see Designing a GraphQL API: https://docs.aws.amazon.com/appsync/latest/devguide/designing-a-graphql-api.html in the *AWS AppSync Developer Guide*.

 ## SYNTAX